veeracs/postmessage/README.md

 4. Specify a couple of properties (<b>postMessageCallback</b> and <b>initializeCNID</b>) on the brand's global object for setting up the postMessage callback handler and for initializing the CNID client. (see sample code for details).
 5. Setup click handlers on buttons that'll initialize the CNID client (via commenting or auth flows) and launch the responsive modal window.

-For instance, the CNID client is initialized in the following manner,
+The CNID client should be initialized in the following manner,

 <pre>
 <code>